Abay11/onvif_server_emulator/README.md

 # ▶ Server execution

-A configuration's directory may be passed as command line argument.
+A configuration directory may be passed as command line argument.
-As default configurations' directory used "./server_configs".
+As a default configuration directory is used "./server_configs".
-NOTE: it's expected that the last slash '/' is not added to the passed value.
 Example: "main.exe ./configs".